 There are a few things you can try:

-- Copy the link and open it in a new window outside Canvas or Blackboard
+- Copy the link and open it in a new window outside of Canvas

 - Off campus links require a proxy.
 Check that the link has the following prefix: http://ezproxy.lib.swin.edu.au/login?url=

 - Copy the title of the article and search for it through the library search

 - Contact your lecturer and ask them to fix the link.

 - For other Canvas problems, such as disappearing units, contact the IT Service Desk.
 Call +61 3 9214 5000 or email email@example.com.